 - Brain Injuries

 Mold can cause extensive damage to both constructions as well as the property within them, and it doesn’t take long for this to occur.
 Mold really only needs moisture in order to spread and grow, and this can come from a variety of sources including stucco and roof leaks, grading and drainage problems, and window and plumbing leaks.
 It can take as few as two days for mold to begin to develop, and it can spread rapidly throughout a building.

 Note that the removal of mold can be an extensive and expensive process.
 If you have found that your home has mold in it, it is possible that the sellers or builders of the property in question could be held responsible for the costs.
 Reach out to an experienced mold litigation attorney in Alabama for more information.

 In addition to the property claims outlined above, it is possible for individuals to become quite ill from mold exposure.
 If this happens, you might be able to recover medical expenses along with property damage and mold removal costs.

-For more information about toxic mold in Alabama and how an experienced attorney can help, reach out to Johnston, Moore & Thompson.
+For more information about toxic mold in Alabama and how an experienced attorney can help, reach out to Johnston, Moore & Weston.
 Contact us to discuss your case and to set up a consultation.